walmartlabs/concord-website/docs/plugins-v2/git.md

 - `org`: required, name of GitHub organization where your repository is located
 - `repo`: required, name of GitHub repository
-- `branch`: name of Github branch from which you want to get the latest commit SHA.
+- `branch`: name of GitHub branch from which you want to get the latest commit SHA.
 Defaults to `master`

 ```yaml